rsyed0/neural-networks/README.md

 * Add support for other datasets/applications
 * GUI to facilitate usage of library
 * Optimize and implement more efficient algorithms

+# Author and Licensing Information #
+Written by Reedit Shahriar in January 2018.
+Licensed under MIT License.

+# Notes #
+* Used code from [this repo](https://github.com/turkdogan/mnist-data-reader) to open MNIST images and read data.